What Smart Lawyers Know:

 Other traditional marketing methods include radio and television ads, billboards, bus benches, and even shopping cart ads at local grocery stores.
 Traditional marketing can help supplement a digital marketing plan by reinforcing brand awareness even while prospective customers aren’t online.
 Seeing your name, logo, and other relevant information while out in the community or receiving a newsletter targeted to their interests can reinforce a prospective customer’s positive opinion or prompt them to contact you.

 The reach of digital marketing is nearly endless, and a strong marketing plan means far more than just improving your own website.
-Ideally, your marketing plan should encompass several discrete areas.
+Ideally, your internet marketing plan should encompass several distinct areas.

 Between your roster of current and former clients and the contact information input by those who visit your website, you may already have a ready-made email marketing list.
-Optimize this list by sending out quarterly, biennial, or annual emails to extend special offers or bring clients’ attention to changes in the law, with a closing call-to-action that encourages them to contact you for more information.
+Optimize this list by sending out quarterly, biennial, or annual emails to bring clients’ attention to changes in the law, with a closing call-to-action that encourages them to contact you for more information.

-Optimizing your firm’s own website so that it always pops to the top of search results is one of the simplest ways to send people your way.
-This is usually best accomplished by having a strong landing page with high-quality content and plenty of common search terms sprinkled throughout.
-Pay-per-click (PPC) advertising can also help attract prospective users to your site, sending its ranking even higher.
-By paying to advertise on local legal blogs, online newspapers, and other websites, you’ll put yourself in front of viewers even when they’re not necessarily seeking out legal services.
-Paying only when someone clicks an advertisement and is redirected to your website ensures you’ll get the most bang for your buck.
+Optimizing your law firm’s website so that it’s highly visible in search results is one of the most effective ways to generate client leads.
+This is usually best accomplished by having high-quality content that is optimized for common search terms relating to the legal services your firm provides.
+Pay-per-click (PPC) advertising can also help attract prospective users to your site.
+By paying to advertise on local legal blogs, online newspapers, and other websites, you’ll put yourself in front of viewers even when they’re not necessarily seeking out legal services, building brand awareness.
+Paying only when someone clicks an advertisement and is redirected to your website ensures you’ll get exposure.

 Today, law firms are able to use their websites to generate these leads at a far lower cost.